SushiLab/motus_course/documentation/Session_4.1_analysis.md

 ```
 ___

-### Comparing the metagenomic with the metatranscriptomic data
+### How does metagenomic data compare with metatranscriptomic data?

 #### Import the data, remove rows with no abundance
 ```